Improved Search-to-Decision Reduction for Random Local Functions: Introduction

 Furthermore, suppose the predicate $P$ is a noisy XOR function, i.e. $P$ computes the parity of its inputs and flips it with a small probability.
 This corresponds to the sparse learning parity with noise problem (LPN) \cite{Fei02, Ale03, FGKP06, CSZ24, BBTV24}, which has many applications in public key cryptography \cite{ABW10}, machine learning \cite{BEGKMZ22}, indistinguishability obfuscation \cite{RVV24} and more \cite{CHKV24, DJ24, ABCM25, BCM25}.
 If we then interpret the hypergraph as describing the generator matrix of a linear code, inverting the local function corresponds to decoding its noisy codewords from random noise.
 Similar to how Linear Regression is usually interpreted, this may also be seen as a learning problem where the task is to learn the hidden linear function $\ip{x,\cdot}$ given many noisy evaluations.

-\paragraph{Decision Problem} Interpreting the problem of inversion as a \emph{search} problem, one can naturally define the corresponding \emph{decision} problem as distinguishing the output of a random local function $(G,f_{G,P}(s))$, on a random input $s$, from $(G,b)$, where $b \in \Field{2}^m$ is a uniformly random and independent of $G$.
+\paragraph{Decision Problem} Interpreting the problem of inversion as a \emph{search} problem, one can naturally define the corresponding \emph{decision} problem as distinguishing the output of a random local function $(G,f_{G,P}(s))$, on a random input $s$, from $(G,b)$, where $b \in \Field{2}^m$ is uniformly random and independent of $G$.
 Viewing the input $s$ as the random seed, the hardness of the decision problem would imply that the family of local functions is a family of Pseudo-Random Generators (PRG).

-Given their locality, Such PRG's could be very efficient to compute, but have a couple of limitations.
-For example, with probability $1/\poly(n)$, the graph $G$ has a pair of repeated hyperedges, in which case the corresponding outputs bits of $f_{G,P}$ can be used to distinguish it from random.
-The best bound on an adversary's distinguishing advantage we can hope for against a random local function is thus some $1/\poly(n)$; we refer to such PRG's as ``weak'' PRG's.
+Given their locality, such PRGs could be very efficient to compute, but have a couple of limitations.
+For example, with probability $1/\poly(n)$, the graph $G$ has a pair of repeated hyperedges, in which case the corresponding output bits of $f_{G,P}$ can be used to distinguish it from random.
+The best bound on an adversary's distinguishing advantage we can hope for against a random local function is thus some $1/\poly(n)$; we refer to such PRGs as ``weak'' PRGs.
 Second, known algorithms place a limit of $\Ot(n^{\floor{2d/3}/2})$ on the stretch of this PRG if a $d$-ary predicate is used~\cite{App16}, and even stronger limits are known for certain classes of predicates~\cite{BQ09,AL16}.

 Regardless, it is still possible to construct a local PRG with negligible distinguishing advantage (a ``strong'' PRG) from a random local function by processing the output further.
 Applebaum~\cite{App12} showed how to get a strong local PRG with linear stretch by applying a local extractor to the output of an unpredictable random local function.
 Later, Applebaum and Kachlon~\cite{AK19} effectively resolved these issues by showing that any weak local PRG that has non-trivial polynomial stretch can be transformed into a strong local PRG with any desired polynomial stretch, at the cost of some degradation of the locality.
+The key idea is to apply an additional layer of a local randomness extractor to the output of the weak PRG.

+\begin{theorem}[{\cite[Theorem 2.12]{AK19}} weak-to-strong compiler] For every constant $d \in N$, $a > 0$ and $c, c^\prime > 1$, there exists a constant $d^\prime$ for which the following holds.
+Any $d$-local PRGs that stretch $n$ bits into $n^c$ bits with at most $\eps = 1/n^a$ distinguishing advantage can be converted into $d^\prime$-local PRGs that stretch $n$ bits to $n^{c^\prime}$ bits with at most a negligible distinguishing advantage. \end{theorem}